The best free video editing software: how to cut clips without the cost

 What you need to know

-Features: We found DaVinci Resolve 19 to be a powerhouse of an application and a one-stop shop for video editing, colour grading and VFX.
-While there is a paid version of DaVinci Resolve (DaVinci Resolve Studio), we believe that the free version may be the only editing tool some content creators ever need, and it's definitely the only free option that gets close to delivering the needs of pros.
-In our full review, we particularly praised Resolve's smart video stabilisation tool, which can save a shaky shot.
-We found Smart Reframe, which can reframe content for the likes of TikTok, to be particularly useful.
+Features: DaVinci Resolve 19 is a one-stop shop for video editing, colour grading and VFX.
+While there is a paid version of DaVinci Resolve (DaVinci Resolve Studio), the free version may be the only editing tool you may ever need, and it's definitely the only free option that gets close to delivering the needs of pros.
+Our review particularly liked Resolve's smart video stabilisation tool, which can save a shaky shot, and found the Smart Reframe feature, which can reframe content for the likes of TikTok, to be particularly useful.

-Versatility: One of the great things about DaVinci Resolve is that is combines several models in one interface: there's a dedicated Color tab for pro-level colour grading, and there's a Fusion tab, which is where you do your effects.
-This can save having to use different programs.
-For example, in a workflow using Adobe tools, you might need to do your effect in After Effects rather than in Premiere Pro.
+Versatility: DaVinci Resolve combines several models in one interface, saving you from needing multiple tool.
+For instance, there's a dedicated Color tab for pro-level colour grading, and there's a Fusion tab, which is where you do your effects.
 The collaboration features also work well, allowing editors, colourists, VFX artists and sound engineers to work on the same project via a multi-user database and universal timeline.
 The free version supports footage of up to 4K resolution.
 If you want to edit 8K fotage, you'll need to consider paying for the Studio version.

-Usability: DaVinci Resolve is quite different from all of the more basic video editing tools.
-That's partly because it has so many features, but it's also because of its node-based approach, which may seem confusing at first, particularly when it comes to creating effects in the Fusion tab.
-However, there's a big community of users and plenty of tutorials on YouTube, so you should be able to find help for anything that you want to achieve the program.
-Also be aware that your computer may struggle with some of the more graphically demanding effects if you don't have a dedicated graphics card and at least 16GB of RAM as a minimum.
+Usability: DaVinci Resolve is quite complicated for beginners to use; partly because it has so many features, but also because of its node-based approach, which may seem confusing at first.
+However, there's a big community of users and plenty of tutorials on YouTube, so you should be able to find help if you get stuck.
+Also be aware that your computer may struggle with some of the more graphically demanding effects if you don't have a dedicated graphics card and at least 16GB of RAM.

 Read more: DaVinci Resolve 19 review